 “I have photographed something peculiar in the air.
 It may have been a bird but let us see what comes out on the film.”

 Bear in mind Kibel will later describe the UFO as huge, metallic, bell-shaped object that bounced in like a yo-yo, rotated, and shot off “like a bullet”.

 He manages to snap this object, and before seeing the photograph he wonders aloud if it was… a bird??

-Who could mistake a metal bell that flies like a bullet for a bird?
+Who could mistake a huge bouncy metal bell that shoots off like a bullet for a bird?
 How do we explain Kibel's nugget of a comment?